oracle-livelabs/analytics-ai/modern-data-warehouse/perform-analysis/perform-analysis-v2.md

     ![Create Data Set](./images/create-data-set.png "Create Data Set")

 2. You will see all the available schemas including the **ADMIN** and **EBS** schemas.
 You may now choose any data set to see its columns and play with it.
-Thereafter, give the data set a name and click on the save button to save it.
+Thereafter, click on the save button, give the data set a name and click on **OK** to save it.

     ![Choose Table under ADMIN Schema](./images/choose-table-under-admin-schema.png "Choose Table under ADMIN Schema")